numerology/Elastic-traffic-simulator/README.md

 3. ~~TODO: Bottleneck maximal fairness (BMF)~~, [Multi-resource fairness: Objectives, algorithms and performance, T. Bonarld, et al.](https://arxiv.org/abs/1410.0782).
 Won't do due to complexity.
+Also, it is possible that such allocation does not exist in certain network topology and configuration.
 4. Processor sharing.
 5. Discriminatory processor sharing.